manhdv2103/ProductManagement/README.md

 # ProductManagement
-A sample product management program created to practice the implementation of data structures and algorithms
+A sample product management program created with the implementation of linked list, stack, queue, recursion, linear search algorithm and selection sort algorithm using Java.
+This program can:
+  - Load products from a data file into a linked list, a stack or a queue.
+  - Display products in a linked list, a stack or a queue.
+  - Write product data to file.
+  - Add, delete, search and sort products.
+  - Convert the quantity of the first product in the linked list from decimal to binary using recursion and display it.